mjeanroy/wafflejs/docs/guides/03-features.md

 By default, each columns will be sortable: it means that a click on the column header (or footer) will sort data and re-render the grid in the appropriate order.
-Multiple ordering is supported: just click on the column header with the `ctrl` key activated and you're done.
+Multiple ordering is supported: just click on the column header while pressing the `ctrl` key and you're good to go.

 By default, each column will be automatically sorted according to the type of values to render:
 - Number values will be sorted in numerical order.